-The travel day from Amanzimtoti in South Africa to Maputo wasn’t quite bad enough to label “from hell,” but it was close.
-The small commuter flight was unremarkable, and I easily passed through Mozambique Immigration, but the drive from Amanzimtoti to Durban’s King Shaka Airport was full of hiccups.
+The travel day from Amanzimtoti in South Africa to Maputo wasn’t quite bad enough to label “from hell,” but it was really close.
+The small commuter flight was unremarkable, and I easily passed through Mozambique Immigration, but the drive from Amanzimtoti to Durban King Shaka Airport was full of hiccups.

 During the drive to the airport, N2 traffic was congested and slow.
-A truck jackknifed blocking northbound traffic and bringing everything to a standstill.
+A truck jackknifed blocking northbound traffic and quickly bringing everything to a standstill.
 I worried the delay would result in missing my flight to Maputo.
 Luckily, there was time to return the rental call and check in, so I just made it!

 Excess Baggage Again

-There was a misunderstanding about the checked baggage allowance, ha – the misunderstanding was explained as clearly mine ; ( not SA Airlink’s!
+There was a misunderstanding about the checked baggage allowance, ha – the misunderstanding was explained as clearly mine 😁, not SA Airlink’s!
 An efficient agent helped sort it.
 The commuter airline – SA Airlink Ltd. – is privately owned, not the same as South African Airways (SAA), and doesn’t share the same baggage allowance limits.
 However, SAA handles their bookings, billing, and check-in.
 The baggage allowance on their website was unclear.
-There has been much happening with the airline in recent months – almost as bad as Air Zimbabwe!
-SAA is on the brink of bankruptcy and was recently bailed out by the South African Government.
+There has been much happening with SAA in recent months.
+The airline is on the brink of bankruptcy and was recently bailed out by the South African Government.
 These days, SAA is almost as bad as Air Zimbabwe!

-Reluctantly, I paid $50 for a second bag, and that always makes me angry.
-Having flown on so many airlines this trip, I’ve become weary of being penalized for having two bags – reasonable for a long trip through multiple climates and countries.
-I like to leave flights open and maintain options like changing my itinerary at any time.
+Reluctantly, I paid $50 for a second bag – that always makes me angry.
+Having flown on so many airlines this trip, I’ve become weary of being penalized for having two bags – reasonable for a foreigner on a long trip through multiple climates and countries.
+I like to leave my flights open and maintain options like changing the itinerary at any time.
 Booking restrictive round-trip tickets hampers my free spirit and isn’t appealing.

 It’s no surprise that many European and African airlines exploit baggage allowances.
 If you’ve followed my blog posts, it’s a recurring theme.
-This $50 fee didn’t seem worth a fuss, but in the past, I’ve thrown a fit when asked to pay as much as $500+ for a second bag – shameless robbery!
-I’ve learned to use every card possible to avoid the ridiculous fees, but sometimes the effort involved just isn’t worth it…
+This unexpected $50 fee didn’t seem worth a fuss.
+In the past, I’ve thrown a fit when asked to pay as much as $500+ for a second bag!
+I’ve played every possible card to avoid ridiculous baggage fees, but sometimes the effort involved just isn’t worth it…

 Credit Card Problems

-After receiving an email alert about an unknown charge, I notified the credit card company – when they saw I was in Mozambique, they freaked and immediately cancelled my card.
+After receiving an email alert for an unknown charge, I notified the credit card company – when they saw I was in Mozambique, they freaked and immediately cancelled my card.
 The bank credited the erroneous charge within the hour, but the cancelled card was traumatic.
 Thankfully, I had a backup to use until the replacement arrived, another card that doesn’t charge currency conversion and other travel fees, or I’d be paying some hefty bank transaction charges.